wazuh/wazuh-documentation/source/getting-started/components.rst

 + **Malware detection:** Using a non-signature based approach, this component is capable of detecting anomalies and possible presence of rootkits.
 Monitoring system calls, it looks for hidden processes, hidden files or hidden ports.

 - **Active response:** This module runs automatic actions when threats are detected.
-Among other things, it can block a network connection, stop a running process or delete a malicious file.
+Among its capabilities, it can block a network connection, stop a running process or delete a malicious file.
 Custom responses can also be created by users when necessary (e.g. run a binary in a sandbox, capture a network connection traffic, scan a file with an antivirus, etc.).

 + **Containers security monitoring:** This agent module is integrated with the Docker Engine API in order to monitor changes in a containarized environment.
-For example, it detects changes to container images, network configuration or data volumes.
+For example, it detects changes on container images, network configuration or data volumes.
 Besides, it alerts on containers running in privileged mode and on users executing commands in a running container.

 - **Cloud security monitoring:** This component monitors cloud providers such as Amazon AWS or Microsoft Azure, communicating natively with their APIs.
-It is capable of detecting changes to the cloud infrastructure (e.g. a new user is created, a security group is modified, a cloud instance is stopped, etc.), and collecting cloud services log data (e.g. AWS Cloudtrail, AWS Macie, AWS GuardDuty, Azure Active Directory, etc.)
+It is capable of detecting changes on the cloud infrastructure (e.g. a new user is created, a security group is modified, a cloud instance is stopped, etc.), and collecting cloud services log data (e.g. AWS Cloudtrail, AWS Macie, AWS GuardDuty, Azure Active Directory, etc.).

 The Wazuh agent itself delivers the data, generated or collected by all of the different agent modules, to the Wazuh server.
 It does so through a secure channel, providing data encryption and compression in real time.
 Additionally, it does implement flow control mechanisms to avoid flooding, queueing events when necessary and protecting the network bandwidth.